natalieagus/natalieagus.github.io/50002/problem_set_1.md

 <details>
 <summary markdown="span">Show Answer</summary>

 >Originally, we have 8 unknown bits, that is $M=2^8$ choices.
-After given Y, we are down to $N=8$ choices, each having 1 bit that's different for X. Therefore, we have been given,
+After given Y, we are down to $N=8$ choices, each having 1 bit that's different for X (we can obtain X by flipping any one bit in Y).
+Therefore, we have been given,

 >$$\begin{aligned} I = \log_2 \left(\frac{1}{N/M}\right) = \log_2 \left(\frac{1}{8/2^8}\right) = 5 \text{ bits of information}. \end{aligned}$$
 </details>